Reckless Driving Defense

 Reckless Driving for Passing a Stationary Emergency Vehicle With Flashing Lights

-Effective July 1, 2019, Virginia Code § 46.2-861.1 increases the penalties for failing to move over for an emergency vehicle that is displaying flashing, blinking, or alternating red, blue or amber lights.
-The change in law makes the offense a reckless driving charge, a class 1 misdemeanor, when applied to most emergency vehicles, which means that penalties now include the possibility of jail time, a license suspension of up to 6 months (or more in certain situations of injury or death), and a fine of up to $2,500.
-The law requires proof of certain elements which you can read about here but the safe thing to do when you see an emergency vehicle with flashing lights is to move over one lane when passing or slow down if it is unsafe to switch lanes.
+As of July 1, 2019, the Virginia Code categorizes failing to move over for an emergency vehicle that is displaying flashing, blinking, or alternating red, blue, or amber lights as a reckless driving charge.
+Penalites for this charge are the same as a normal reckless driving by speed charge.
+You can read more about this type of charge here, but the safest thing to do when you see an emergency vehicle with flashing lights is to move over one lane when passing or slow down if it is unsafe to switch lanes.

 Reckless Driving For Racing

-Racing in Virginia is a type of reckless driving offense, which is a class 1 misdemeanor.
-This “contest of speed” between individuals can be proven circumstantially.
-Like all types of reckless driving, a judge has discretion to give jail time of up to 12 months and a fine of up to $2,500 for racing.
-However, the penalty for racing in Virginia comes with a required license suspension of between 6 months and 2 years.
+In Virginia, racing is a type of reckless driving offense, which is a class 1 criminal misdemeanor.
+As such, a judge has discretion to give jail time of up to 12 months and a fine of up to $2,500 for racing.
+However, the penalty for racing in Virginia comes with a required license suspension lasting anywhere between 6 months and 2 years.
 Learn more about what constitutes racing here.

 Reckless Driving for Failure to Yield